 We also offer a range of expertise including various outreach services such as Occupation Therapy, Educational Psychologist, Speech and Language Therapy, Art Therapy and Counsellor to local mainstream schools.
 Through this, MAP is able to support in improving the overall quality of Autism provision throughout the county.

-We are also implementing the Autism Education Trust Progression Framework to monitor and celebrate progress students make during their time with us in MAP.
-We are also working towards Autism Accreditation across the whole school and promote an environment that supports all students who may have autism.
+We are working towards Autism Accreditation across the whole school and promote an environment that supports all students who may have Autism.

 Location and facilities

 The provision is located within the main buildings of the specialist schools but with additional features as outlined below.